 My dad’s a mechanical engineer who can build and fix anything.
 He even designed and built my parents’ house by hand with my mom’s help.
 Yes, they literally built the house themselves – without a contractor.

 My mom’s a nurse and also an amazing seamstress.
-She’s sewn most of the curtains in her house and mine, and crafted an entire wardrobe for me when I was little.
+She made most of the curtains in her house and mine and crafted an entire wardrobe for me when I was little.
 No Halloween costume was too crazy for her to make.

 So while none of us are particularly gifted in the fine arts, my parents and I are creative problem solvers.
 No, I’m not leaving out a sibling – I’m an only child.

 Our home was always filled with fabric, ribbon, tape, glue, paper, and dozens of other little things to create with.

 Creativity is often born from boredom or necessity.

 In my family, if we don’t have the money to buy something or can’t find the exact thing we want, we make it.
 Every fond memory of my childhood includes making things with my parents and grandmother:

 - Halloween costumes

 - Bridge made from toothpicks for the science fair

 We didn’t have cable TV and “playdates” weren’t a thing in the 1980s, so I had a lot of free time on my hands.
 Boredom, and not getting every toy I asked for, led me to create in a home filled with simple craft supplies to keep me busy.